rc-bellergy/flightvi/README.md

 # Flightvi

 ## What is Flightvi?
-It connects [droneserver](https://github.com/rc-bellergy/droneserver), displays the live information of the flying drone using mapbox.
+It connects the `droneserver` and displays the real time information of the flying drone using the Mapbox.
+You need to setup your [droneserver](https://github.com/rc-bellergy/droneserver) first.

 ## Install
     cd app